 BACK TO TOP

-The University prohibits retaliation directed against a person for making a complaint or assisting or participating in the complaint process.
+The University prohibits retaliation directed against a person for making a good faith complaint under the Preventing and Addressing Discrimination and Harassment policy or this Policy or assisting or participating in the complaint process.
 Retaliation may exist even when the underlying complaint is without merit.

 This policy is intended to be consistent with applicable federal and state laws and state and University policies.
 The Office of Equal Opportunity Programs is responsible for enforcing this policy on behalf of the University and has complaint procedures available to do so.